securesecrets/shadejs/docs/batch-query.md

 ::: warning
 This testing was completed with a limited sample size and optimal batch size has not yet determined.
-There is also an unknown variable of the quality of the infrastructure being used to perform these queries.
+There is also an unknown variable of the quality of the infrastructure you would be using to perform these queries.
 It is encouraged to perform your own optimization testing when working with a batch query router.
 :::
 ## Batch Query